argoproj/argo-cd/docs/user-guide/best_practices.md

 ...
 ```

-## Ensuring manifests at git revisions are truly immutable
+## Ensuring Manifests At Git Revisions Are Truly Immutable

 When using templating tools like `helm` or `kustomize`, it is possible for manifests to change
 their meaning from one day to the next.
 This is typically caused by changes made to an upstream helm
 repository or kustomize base.

 For example, consider the following kustomization.yaml

 ```yaml
 bases:
 - github.com/argoproj/argo-cd//manifests/cluster-install